adroitltd/Finance-Management/WishList.md

 #### Go to User Setup and add the user.
 Go to ASL.PaymentMethods to setup the method of payment then finally go to Cash Sale Setup to add a user as a seller and the G/L account to post the transactions.
 ### Perform a Cash Sale
 #### Go to Cash Sales then create.
-#### To see a list of Cash Sales go to Cash Sales List.
+#### To see a list of Cash Sales go to Stationery Sales List.
 If look for them in Sales Orders List you will not find them because there is a filter that focuses only on those with Cash Sale False
 #### When a cash sale is posted it prints a receipt automatically and also when a cash receipt journal is posted it generates a receipt

 ## Giving Gratuity and Activity Advances